aeternity/tutorials/sophia-fungible-token-contract.md

 ### Helper functions

-We will write some private helper functions in order to make our contract easier to read:
+We will add some private helper functions in order to make our contract easier to read:

-- **require** - checks if the first parameter is true and reverts with the value of second parameter if it is not true;
+- **require** - evaluates the condition passed as first parameter and throws with the value of second parameter on false;
 ```
 private function require(b : bool, err : string) =
     if(!b)
       abort(err)
 ```

-- **add** - adds two unsigned integers and returns the result, trows on overflow;
+- **add** - returns the sum of two integers, throws on overflow;
 ```
 private function add(_a : int, _b : int) : int =
     let c : int = _a + _b